Xarantaur/AiProjectFrontEnd/readme.txt

 as GPT_API_KEY = valid key

 Notice: Do not use quotation marks around the key value as this would be included in the String.

+Notice: There is a limit to how many messages you can send pr minute, the limit is set to 5 messages.